vlp47226/NonParStat/README.md

 <a href="https://www.buymeacoffee.com/grzegorzm" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-NonParStat is a python module containing various non parametric statistical tests.
+NonParStat is a Python module containing various non-parametric statistical tests.
 The name NonParStat is a shortcut from Non-Parametric Statistics.
-The aim of the package is to extend the functionalities provided in the `scipy` package in the scope of statistical testing.
+The package aims to extend the functionalities provided in the `scipy` package in the scope of statistical testing.

 List of available tests: